JeremyWhiteDev/chia/README.md

 Within the container, Air, a file watcher, manages building and executing the go application.
 When source code files are changed during development, Air automatically rebuilds the project, and delegates the execution of the binary to Delve.
 When delve executes the binary, unfortunately, any current debug session connected to the execution of a previous version of the binary is closed.
 This is a known limititation of the vscode-go debug experience, as there is no way to setup automatic reconnection of the debugger.

-### Why call it Chia?

-Because a chia seed is an incredibliy small little seed.
-And this app aims to be an incredibly small, little app that's _fast_ to develop and deploy.

-There is no React here.
-No big frameworks that require lots of dependencies, build steps, etc. This is a server-generated/dead simple web app that serves html to clients.
-Any external dependencies are linked in the html.

 ### Technologies Used

 To keep chia small, it will use:

 - Docker (for portability)
-- MySQL
+- MySQL (Upcoming)
-- Golang
+- Golang (Upcoming)
-- HTMX
+- HTMX (Upcoming)
-- TailwindCSS
+- TailwindCSS (Upcoming)
 - Vanilla JS
 - Firebase

-Docker.
-Even though we want this to be small, we also want this to be very portable.
+_Docker:_ Even though we want this to be small, we also want this to be very portable.
 We don't want developers to have to worry about environment setup.
 We also want dev to mirror production as closely as possible.
 Running the application in a container also provides another level of virtualizaton, so that the host server can be run on any OS that is compatible with Docker.

 _MySQL:_ Used it before.
 There's enough new stuff here, so let's keep the db choice easy.